richardbiely/gaia-ecs/README.md

 The entire framework is placed in a namespace called **gaia**.
 The ECS part of the library is found under **gaia::ecs** namespace.<br/>
-In the code examples below we will assume we are inside the namespace already.
+In the code examples below we will assume we are inside gaia namespace.

 ## Basic operations
 ### Create or delete entity